ging/fiware-idm/extras/docker/README.md

 To use this Generic Enabler you need to install [docker](https://docs.docker.com/installation/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.
-Two images are needed to run it: the _fiware/idm_ image and the _mysql/mysql-server:5.7.21_ image.
+Two images are needed to run it: the `fiware/idm` image and the `mysql/mysql-server:5.7.21` image.

 You can perform serveral actions using Docker:

--   You can run the service with docker-compose using images that we provide in Docker Hub.
+-   You can run the service with `docker-compose` using images that we provide in Docker Hub.
--   You can build your own image using the Dockerfile we provide and then run with docker-compose.
+-   You can build your own image using the `Dockerfile` we provide and then run with `docker-compose`.
 -   Other features.

 ## Run the service with docker compose